arampers94/Context/README.md

+# Usage
+To create and interact with posts, you will have to create an account.
+Feel free to use any fake names and fake email addresses, even if they don't exist.
+Posts on the left can be clicked and expanded on the right for more detail.
+Link to project available at the top of this page.

 # Context
 Standard simple blog site with features that hide comments and ratings on posts until a user comments or rates a post.